Dispensational Theology vs. the New Covenant – Part 1: Introduction

 Dispensationalists believe that the Jews’ official rejection of Jesus Christ was a significant moment in history that essentially stopped the “prophetic clock” in Scripture.
 They teach that the prophetic promises in Daniel, Matthew 24-25, and Revelation are now on hold during the dispensation or “age” of the Church, which has lasted 2,000 years (from Pentecost to today).
 According to dispensationalism, the Church exists in a parenthesis in prophetic history, as they believe the prophetic promises described in the Bible are for the people of Israel, and that the “true” Church will be raptured before the prophetic events described by Daniel, Jesus, and the Apostle John are destined to occur (during the Tribulation, and before the Millennium, when according to dispensationalists, Christ will finally rule as the Messianic King on Earth).*

 Having restored Israel to nationhood status in 1948, dispensationalism teaches that God is actively protecting the nation of Israel.
 In this scenario, Israel is largely the focus of what God is doing in the end times.
-One could say this is an Israel-based eschatology.

 As these dispensations are different ages in which God is doing different things, the dispensationalists believe that God was doing something different during the time of the Mosaic covenant from the New Covenant initiated by Christ.

-They completely distinguish between Israel and the Church, and believe that they have separate future destinies.
-According to them, the Church did not exist in the Old Testament and did not begin until Pentecost.
+According to that doctrine, the Church did not exist in the Old Testament and did not begin until Pentecost.
 Therefore, all the promises made to the people of Israel, in particular the physical blessings, are only for Israel and not the Church.
 L.S.
 Chafer wrote:

 “The dispensationalist believes that throughout the ages, God is pursuing two distinct purposes: one related to the earth with earthly people and earthly objectives involved, while the other is related to heaven with heavenly people and heavenly objectives involved” (Chafer, Dispensationalism).*